ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 ---
-front_matter_title: "Generating an Estimate for DR Automation on IBM Power Virtual Server"
+front_matter_title: "Generating an Estimate for Power Virtual Server DR Automation"
 lastupdated: "2024-10-23"
 copyright: "2023, 2024"
 subcollection: dr-automation
 ---
-# Generating an Estimate for DR Automation on IBM Power Virtual Server
+# Generating an Estimate for Power Virtual Server DR Automation

 Use the cost estimator tool to evaluate potential costs for DR Automation resources before deployment.
 This tool allows customization of configurations to align with your disaster recovery needs.